 “I would look for a place where you feel comfortable exploring without feeling pressure to buy something you don’t want or like.
 Look for unbiased recommendations for beauty products that are right for you.”

 “Everyone is unique, but if you’re concerned about an ingredient causing sensitivity for you, just ask for a sample!
 Most stores are able to give samples of all their products, so you can try it before investing in a full size.
 Often it’s a matter of thinking about how your hair or skin behaves during certain times of the day, in certain weather, or during different seasons, but if you’re truly stumped, most sales associates are trained to help ‘diagnose’ the right products for you.
 Stop in for a consultation!”

-Keep scrolling to shop some of Sephora's top-selling products!
+Check out some of Sephora’s top-selling products!